distributedlife/distributedlife.com/data/articles/metro-history.md

 Or,

 Each 'o' indicates that the country had some notible event that year.
-The colour can be used to indicate the type of event and a number can be used to link multiple countries in the event.
+The colour indicates the event type and a number can link each country in the event.

-The timeline can be zoomed out to see decade and century level changes or zoomed for subyear events
+Zoom out the timeline to see decade and century level changes or zoom in for sub-year events